cb1kenobi/dojo-toolkit-module/trunk/profiles/README.txt

 Before running a build, there was a pretty big bug that shipped with 1.0.0 that needs to be fixed.

-This bug has been fixed the day after the 1.0.0, so new versions will work.

 Edit the file /dijit/form/ValidationTextBox.js.
 There are 2 instances of the text "\x00".
 Change both instances to "$_unset_$".

+This bug has been fixed the day after 1.0.0 shipped, so new versions will work.

 *******************************************************************************
 Building The dojo-module-local Profile